 This report has been compiled and coordinated by Safe Work Australia with assistance from representatives of all work health and safety and workers' compensation authorities in Australia and New Zealand.
-As agreed with Comcare in this report the name 'Australian Government' is used for indicators relating to the Australian Government jurisdiction in work health and safety and workers' compensation matters, while 'Comcare' is used to describe Comcare - the entity for indicators relating to scheme performance.
+As agreed with Comcare in this report the name 'Australian Government' is used for indicators relating to scheme funding ratios and expenditure, while 'Comcare' is used for the all other indicators, including premium rates, entitlements, return to work and disputation.